coq/coq/doc/sphinx/addendum/extended-pattern-matching.rst

 Here is a summary of the error messages corresponding to each
 situation:

-.. exn:: The constructor @ident expects @num arguments
+.. exn:: The constructor @ident expects @num arguments.

    The variable ident is bound several times in pattern termFound a constructor of inductive type term while a constructor of term is expectedPatterns are incorrect (because constructors are not applied to the correct number of the arguments, because they are not linear or they are wrongly typed).

-.. exn:: Non exhaustive pattern-matching
+.. exn:: Non exhaustive pattern-matching.

    The pattern matching is not exhaustive.

 .. exn:: The elimination predicate term should be of arity @num (for non \
-         dependent case) or @num (for dependent case)
+         dependent case) or @num (for dependent case).

    The elimination predicate provided to match has not the expected arity.

 .. exn:: Unable to infer a match predicate
-         Either there is a type incompatibility or the problem involves dependencies
+         Either there is a type incompatibility or the problem involves dependencies.

    There is a type mismatch between the different branches.
 The user should provide an elimination predicate.